ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 - `ATTESTATION-LIMITS`, which are RECOMMENDED to implement for security reasons when gas is paid through a central account

 ## Motivation

-The well-known ERC-721 establishes that NFTs may represent "ownership over physical properties [...] as well as digital collectables and even more abstract things such as responsibilities" - in a broader sense, we will refer to all those things as `ASSETS`.
+The well-known ERC-721 establishes that NFTs may represent "ownership over physical properties [...] as well as digital collectables and even more abstract things such as responsibilities" - in a broader sense, we will refer to all those things as `ASSETS`, which typically have value to people.

 ### The Problem
 NFTs are nowadays often confused as being assets themselves.
 Very commonly people treat an NFT's metdata (images, traits, ...) as asset-class, with the their rarity often defining the value of an invididual NFT.